daormar/debasher/doc/design_doc_resident.md

 never instantiates it: the heredoc itself creates the object, which parses the options of the process from `argv`, and calls `run()`.

+The class is named after its process, in CamelCase: every part of the process name between dots and underscores, with its first letter in upper case (`counter` gives `Counter`, `org.ns.count_words` gives `OrgNsCountWords`).
+The runtime names the logger of the node after its class, so a line of a log says which process wrote it.
+The heredoc defines exactly one class that derives from a class of the runtime library, and its name hides nothing that the code of the node could need: not a class of the runtime library, not a Python builtin, and not a name that the heredoc binds at its top level, such as one that it imports.
+When the program is loaded, the engine checks all of this by parsing the heredoc (`debasher::_check_resident_class_name`) and refuses a process that breaks a rule, naming it.
+A process called `supervisor` or `type_error` therefore has to be renamed, since its class would hide `Supervisor` or `TypeError`.

 The class takes its ports from the engine (see "Ports from the engine") and redefines four hooks.
 Each runs on a known thread, which is what lets the framework keep the state that a node captures in step with what it has sent: